stephenbuck/skillbase/README.md

 **Workflow**

 Workflow process management is handled using BPMN process models and the Flowable embedded workflow engine.
-Embedded the engine simplifiess transaction management and improves performance.
+Embedded the workflow engine simplifiess transaction management and improves performance.

 **Search**